econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Lowest ASK/SELL @ 1996 ticks/lot, 500 lots
 ```

 Here you can see that Account A is placing multiple limit orders in each direction.
 Every order "beats" the last, for example the bid at 1001 ticks per lot across 200 lots "beats" the bid at 1000 ticks per lot across 100 lots.
 The highest price the base asset (tETH) is being bought for right now is 1004 ticks/lot with 500 lots at that price.
 Likewise the lowest price the base asset (tETH) is being sold for right now is 1996 ticks/lot with 500 lots at that price.

-We'll see the order of these limit orders clearer in the next step, where Account B places spread-crossing limit orders.
+We'll see the sequence of these limit orders clearer in the next step, where Account B places spread-crossing limit orders.

 #### Step #8: Place Spread-Crossing Limit Orders (as Account B)